CJ-Jackson/shorty/README.md

 As for business logic and dependency injection, using reflection is a very bad idea, anything can happen with dynamic typing, it's better to have it locked down static and strong typing.

 Also because Go is compiled, you don't need to use yml or xml, otherwise you'll just end up adding complexity, so my advice, don't do it.
-I have json but only for configuration,  because obviously it's usualy a bad idea to hard code configuration.
+I have used json but only for configuration,  because obviously it's usualy a bad idea to hard code configuration.

 ## Demo